My covid 19 story

 I was a 57 year old male university lecturer, based in Nottingham, UK.

-I have two young adult children, they live with their mum - we are all amicable and close.
-My girlfriend was Deborah Wilson.
+I have two young adult children.
+My girlfriend at this time was Deborah Wilson.
 We did not live together.

 I was diagnosed with Type II Diabetes about ten years ago.
 This has been very well, lifestyle controlled mostly, but much less so for the last couple of years.
 I'm generally fit and well.
 I've run three half marathons up to about three years ago.
 I walk a lot.